approvals/ApprovalTests.Python/docs/reference/markdown_table.md

 # Markdown Tables

 Another way to test a variety of inputs is to use a `MarkdownTable`.
+This works particularly well when you want to try the same set of inputs against multiple functions.
 Here's an example:

 <!-- snippet: markdown_table_example -->